storj-archived/storjshare-dns/.github/ISSUE_TEMPLATE.md

 Thank you for taking the time to open an issue.

 If you are wanting to report a problem, please follow this template.

-Feature requests are always welcome assuming you are willing to do the work of implementing the feature.
 -->

 ### Contents of `package.json`